xebiarohan/Docker/README.md

 docker commands :
- 1. Creatinga and running a container from an image :
+ 1. Creating and running a container from an image :

 		docker run image-name <alternate_command>